What Ever Happened to Aunt Alice?: Production

+Development

 The Forbidden Garden by Ursula Curtiss was published in 1962.
 The New York Times called it "chilling".
 The Guardian said it was one of the author's best and should be "read in one sitting".
 Film rights were bought by Robert Aldrich who had produced two successful horror films, What Ever Happened to Baby Jane?
 (1962) and Hush...Hush, Sweet Charlotte (1964).
 Both films dealt with aged women who become scheming or demented, resorting to violence and murder.

 In September 1967, Aldrich announced he would make the film under the title What Ever Happened to Aunt Alice?
 It would be made by his production company, The Associates & Aldrich.
-In October Aldrich announced the film would be part of a four-picture deal his company signed with ABC Pictures, the others being The Killing of Sister George (1968), (then uncompleted) The Greatest Mother of 'em All (1970), and Too Late the Hero (also 1970).
+In October, Aldrich announced the film would be part of a four-picture deal his company signed with ABC Pictures, the others being The Killing of Sister George (1968), (then uncompleted) The Greatest Mother of 'em All (1970), and Too Late the Hero (also 1970).
 William Inge was signed to write the script.

-Aldrich did not direct What Ever Happened to Aunt Alice?, but he did produce it.
-Bernard Girard was the original director.
+The film was the first and only motion picture to be produced by Aldrich, but not directed by him.

+Casting

-By August, Geraldine Page and Ruth Gordon had signed to play the leads and the script was written by Theodore Apstein.
+At one point, producer Aldrich had offered actress Helen Hayes a part in the film.
+By August 1968, Geraldine Page and Ruth Gordon had signed to play the leads and the script was written by Theodore Apstein.
 "It's a wonderful part and a wonderful script", said Gordon.

-Geraldine Page's character, Claire Marrable, portrayed an aging woman, when in fact, Page was 43–44 years old at the time during the film's production and release.
+Geraldine Page's character, Claire Marrable, portrayed an aging woman, when in fact, Page was only 43–44 years old at the time during the film's production and release.
+Commenting to a journalist who visited the film's set, Page stated that she enjoyed the opportunity to play "a villainess," but worried it could lead to her being typecast.
+Robert Fuller, who had a supporting role, had been signed to a three-picture contract with the Associates & Aldrich.

+Filming

+Bernard Girard was hired by Aldrich as the original director of the film.
 Filming for What Ever Happened to Aunt Alice? began on October 23, 1968 on location in Tucson, Arizona, with additional photography taking place at Aldrich Studios in Los Angeles.
-Principal photographing was completed on January 5, 1969.

-Robert Fuller, who had a supporting role, had been signed to a three-picture contract with the Associates & Aldrich.
+The budget for the film was $1,690,000.
+Portions of the film were shot at the historic White Stallion Ranch near Tucson, while some interiors were filmed in a Los Angeles home which was also featured in the 1915 silent film Ghosts.
+Renié Girard designed the costumes for the film, which included some pieces from her personal wardrobe.

-In November, it was announced that Bernard Girard, who was directing the film, "has withdrawn due to differences in interpretation" and would be replaced by Lee Katzin.
+In November, it was announced that Bernard Girard "has withdrawn due to differences in interpretation" and would be replaced by Lee H. Katzin.
+According to film critic and historian Glenn Erickson, approximately half of the film was completed by Girard before Katzin took over.
+Principal photography was completed on January 5, 1969.